-Liverpool John Moores University completed an evaluation of the North Yorkshire Horizons (integrated adult drug and alcohol service) in 2016.
-27 people with living experience of the service, and 15 professionals who work within and alongside of the service were interviewed.
+Liverpool John Moores University completed an evaluation of North Yorkshire Horizons (integrated adult drug and alcohol service) in 2016.
+27 people with living experience of the service, and 15 professionals who work within and alongside of the service, were interviewed.
 Recommendations that could strengthen service delivery included:

-- Continue to encourage service users to volunteer to become peer mentors and ensure that all those who are suitable and wish to volunteer receive appropriate support and training. - Carefully manage and monitor peer mentors. - Continue to provide different activities for service users and work towards establishing new relationships with relevant services. - Use of community settings for SMART (recovery) meetings and should continue to expand the number of locations for these meetings. - Provide a flexible service offer. - Additional out of hours support. - SMART meetings for specific groups of people. - More ways to keep service users engaged with treatment and encourage more service users in treatment to move into the aftercare/recovery service.
+- Continue to encourage people using the service to volunteer to become peer mentors and ensure that all those who are suitable and wish to volunteer receive appropriate support and training. - Carefully manage and monitor peer mentors. - Continue to provide different activities for people and work towards establishing new relationships with relevant services. - Use of community settings for SMART (recovery) meetings and should continue to expand the number of locations for these meetings.

+- Provide a flexible service offer. - Additional out-of-hours support. - SMART meetings for specific groups of people. - More ways to keep people engaged with treatment and encourage more people in treatment to move into the aftercare/recovery service. - Support sessions for relatives of people who experience harmful substance uses if costs and feasibility allow.

 "They gave me not only a reason to live but they also helped show me what the reason was and helped me to get to where I am now."
-(Service User 1, Treatment Skipton)

 "Horizons are having meetings outside in the community now and I think that will help because people will see us coming in and how we're getting on and things like that."
-(Service User 6, Recovery & Mentoring Service Harrogate)